Certifying localizable quantum properties with constant sample complexity: Abstract

 \section{Abstract}

 Characterizing increasingly complex quantum systems is a central task in quantum information science, yet experimental costs often scale prohibitively with system size.
-Certifying key properties---such as entanglement, circuit complexity, and quantum magic---using simple local measurements is highly desirable but challenging.
+Certifying key properties using simple local measurements is highly desirable but challenging.
 In this work, we introduce a highly general certification framework based on a physical phenomenon that we call localizable quantumness: for generic many-body states, essential quantum properties are robustly preserved within the projected ensembles on small subsystems after performing local projective measurements on the rest of the system.
-Leveraging this insight, we develop certification protocols that certify global properties by witnessing them on a small, accessible subsystem.
-Our method dramatically reduces experimental cost by relying solely on local Pauli measurements, while achieving constant sample complexity, constant-level noise robustness, and soundness for mixed states---exponentially improving the sample complexity and overcoming major limitations of previous methods.
-We further present a random-basis variant to certify state fidelity, with numerical evidence strongly suggesting it maintains constant sample complexity and robustness for generic states, representing a substantial improvement over existing methods.
-Our results provide a practical, scalable toolkit for certifying large-scale quantum processors and offer a novel lens for understanding complex many-body quantum systems.
+Leveraging this insight, we develop protocols to certify global properties---including multipartite entanglement, circuit complexity, and quantum magic---by witnessing them on a small, accessible subsystem.

+Remarkably, randomizing the local measurement bases extends this capability to certify state fidelity.
+Relying solely on local Pauli measurements, these protocols achieve constant sample complexity and robustness for almost all quantum states, including a wide range of physically relevant states.
+For certifying the fidelity of $n$-qubit states, this $\cO(1)$ scaling dramatically improves upon state-of-the-art protocols requiring $\cO(n^4)$ samples.
+Our unified framework provides both a practical toolkit for large-scale quantum certification and a novel lens into complex many-body systems.